 15 Dec The hidden mini statues of Budapest

-What do a murdered squirrel, a tiny tank and Hungarian puppet have in common?
-No, this isn’t some weird riddle; they are all the artistic antics of Mihály Kolodko, a guerilla-sculptor, a Ukranian citizen with Hungarian origins, who was born in the Transcarpathian city of Uzhhorod (Ungvár).
+What do a murdered squirrel, a tiny tank and a Hungarian puppet have in common?
+No, this isn’t some weird riddle; they are all the artistic antics of Mihály Kolodko, a guerilla sculptor, a Ukrainian citizen with Hungarian origins, who was born in the Transcarpathian city of Uzhhorod (Ungvár).

 Like Pokemon, his mini statues keep popping up throughout the city, so be on the lookout for the next whimsical installations.
 We have no idea what Kolodko will think of next but we are excited to find out.
 In this article, we’re going to look at some of Mihály Kolodko’s prominent mini statues.